 B Complex Vitamins.

 These include B6, B12 and B9 (methylfolate).
 This is what’s needed to break down homocysteine.
 It works for some people, and it triggers other people and makes them worse.
 It just depends on many, many factors.
-Since it is not very simple to get the ratio of B vitamins right, and it’s really hard to hit the nail on the head, I”m moving on from this one.
+Since it is not very simple to get the ratio of B vitamins right, and it’s really hard to hit the nail on the head, I’m moving on from this one.
 I prefer throwing a “wet blanket” on top of the fire so to speak.
+CLICK HERE to learn more and purchase my formula of Mito B Complex.

 Do you have an FUT2 genetic SNP?
 If so, you’re short on bifidobacterium.
 If you eat junk food, you’re also shy on this natural probiotic.
 Intestinal flora that has healthy amounts of bifidobacterium can help reduce homocysteine.
 In 2015, in the Journal of Renal Nutrition, researchers noted that patients undergoing hemodialysis had high amounts of E. Coli (bad bug) and reduced amounts of anaerobic bacteria (Bifidobacterium).
 The scientists gave a capsule of a probiotic containing Bifidobacterium longum (which goes on to produce folate in the gut) and noted a decrease in homocysteine.
 Pretty cool!
 CLICK HERE to see the study.
 You can buy Bifidobacterium-based probiotics, or you can take a multi-tasking formula that contains it.